 I’ve always loved Gastown, even when it was seedy – maybe especially when it was seedy.
 My friends and I used to come downtown from Langley and sit for hours in the Talking Stick Cafe (now Cork &Fin) or La Luna (now Smart Mouth) with our sketchbooks and finish off the night at the Irish Heather (now l’Abattoir).
-Ah, we were always at the Heather, except when we were at the Cambie.
-In more recent years I have dearly loved and frequented all the cocktail bars that go so perfectly with brick and cobblestone and ghost writing and secret spaces and history in this town.
+We were always at the Heather, except when we were at the Cambie.
+In more recent years I have loved and frequenting the cocktail bars that go so perfectly with brick and cobblestone and ghostwriting and secret spaces and history in this town.
 Now we live here and we got married across the street because we love it so much.
-Of course I write about it often on Smoky Sweet, my food blog (now defunct).
+I wrote about it often on Smoky Sweet, my food blog (now defunct).

 Since we got Riley we’ve spent a lot more time hanging out in alleys.
 I’d already seen all the gritty things that New York writers put in their books to be shocking, but now I know the names of some of the people and I leave jackets and toques out on days it isn’t raining.